-Planning and support are essential ingredients for changing careers, and it all starts with a thought that something else is possible.
-On this page you get all the support you need to move your dream towards reality.
+Changing careers requires planning and support, but true change starts with a dream that something else is possible.
+On this page you'll find all the support you need to move your dream towards reality.
 We'll cover:

 The good news is that changing careers is possible.
 I know because I've done it, and I've helped others to do it too.